Culture & Discovery

 Arts & Crafts

 Arran Art Gallery displays over 2,000 pieces of original artwork, sculpture, wood and glass, artisan jewellery prints and cards, many from local artists.
 Arran Art Gallery boasts one of Scotland's largest selection of affordable contemporary artworks that range from original paintings, limited editions and printmaking, sculpture, Artisan silver jewellery, hand-blown and fused glass pieces, photography and quality ceramics.
-The gallery is owned by resident artist, Nick Giles who works from his studio in the summer months and migrates to Sydney, Australia for the winter season where he develops his artistic practice in painting, ceramics and wildlife photography.
+The gallery is owned by a profestional artist who works from his Arran studio in the summer months and migrates to Australia for the winter season where he develops his artistic practice in painting, ceramics and wildlife photography.

 Arran Open Studios, a weekend event where you can come and meet the artists, venture behind the studio doors to find out about their methods and inspiration.
-View, buy or commission work.
 Wander from studio to studio through the beautiful Arran landscape taking time to sample the ‘artists’ recommendations.

-Kilmory Workshop, handmade woodwork and stoneware pottery workshop.
+Kilmory Workshop, for handmade woodwork and stoneware pottery workshop.

 Island Porcelain, a beautiful collection of fine hand painted porcelain pieces depicting wildlife on and around the isle of Arran.
-Available in selected craft venues and shops around the island and online.
+Available in Studio 4, Lamlash.

 Scotland's Open Gardens events - Dougarie Lodge is open to the public one day a year.
 There is a beautiful terraced garden in a castellated folly built in 1905 to celebrate the marriage of the 12th Duke of Hamilton's only child to the Duke of Montrose.
 Good selection of tender and rare shrubs and herbaceous border.
 Cream teas in the 19th century boathouse overlooking the Kilbranan Sound.